-On Monday 13th of November, at the occasion of the High-Level Dialogue Day on Finance, Gender and SDG 11 of COP 23 held in Bonn, the coalition Cities Climate Finance Leadership Alliance (CCFLA) is releasing the second edition of its flagship Mapping report “Localizing Climate Finance, Mapping Gaps and Opportunities”.
+At the occasion of the High-Level Dialogue Day on Finance, Gender and SDG 11 of COP 23 held in Bonn, the CCFLA released the second edition of its flagship Mapping report “Localizing Climate Finance, Mapping Gaps and Opportunities”.
 The report presents a global overview of CCFLA member’s responses to close the subnational resilient infrastructure investment gap.

-Acting as an ongoing learning tool that presents a global overview of CCFLA members’ activities that are available worldwide, and support the development, financing and funding of subnational and local climate action, the report highlights the great diversity of financial and non-financial products and services developed – often in a joint thematic, sectoral or through constituencies collaboration – by CCFLA members, to support cities and regions climate smart investments in particular through project preparation (eg. funding and technical advisory services in project preparation phases; technical assistance for sustainable infrastructure planning and financial design; existing funding and financing lines and programmes; resilience and sustainability standards and certifications for market integration; environmental, social and governance assessment tools; training packages for readiness; etc.).
+The report highlights the great diversity of financial and non-financial products and services developed by CCFLA members, to support cities and regions climate-smart investments in particular through project preparation (eg. funding and technical advisory services in project preparation phases; technical assistance for sustainable infrastructure planning and financial design.

 About 180 initiatives were identified of which 89 were mapped out targeting specifically the urban, subnational and climate nexus, their analysis reveals that: